 - Encourage them to exercise, do activities they enjoy, have fun, enjoy life!

 - Make sure they have no access to tools like pills or guns that can be used for suicide.

 Bonus — Stop saying “committed suicide” as if it was a crime.
 Use “died because of suicide” instead!

 Suicide Hotlines are useful to deal with suicide.
 You can call them and talk to experts and volunteers who will help you deal with suicidal thoughts.
 Fortunately, NGO Embrace has recently launched one in Lebanon (NSPH)

 13 Reasons Why

 Netflix’s hit show “13 Reasons Why” is about Hannah Baker, a high school girl who died because of suicide.
 In 13 episodes, the show explores the reasons that pushed her to kill herself.
-It’s very intense and sad but brilliantly shows how small actions and words can impact people for better or for worse.
-The series is very engaging and efficiently starts hard conversations about suicide that need to happen.
-You might say it has its flaws; well, that’s correct but that doesn’t mean it’s worthless or that it misses the point.
-I highly recommend it.
+It’s very intense and sad but effectively shows how small actions and words can impact people for better or for worse.
+The series is very engaging and starts hard conversations about suicide that need to happen.
+However, it has its flaws: it shows graphic scenes, not abiding by mental health professionals’ recomendations.